🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 The Camino de Santiago

-The Camino de Santiago — the network of pilgrimage routes converging on the Cathedral of Santiago de Compostela in Galicia — has been walked since the 9th century and currently receives over 350,000 pilgrims annually.
-The most popular route (the Camino Francés — the French Way — 780km from Saint-Jean-Pied-de-Port in the French Pyrenees to Santiago — typically 30–35 days at 25km/day) passes through Pamplona, Burgos, and León, each with its own extraordinary Romanesque and Gothic cathedral.
-The shortest segment that awards the Compostela certificate (the pilgrim’s certificate): the last 100km from Sarria to Santiago (4–5 days walking).
-For Australian visitors, the Camino Portugués (the Portuguese Way — from Porto or Lisbon, the last 115km from Tui at the Portuguese border to Santiago — 5–6 days, flatter and more populated than the French Way) is the most practical short Camino from Portugal.
+The Camino de Santiago — the pilgrimage routes converging on the Cathedral of Santiago de Compostela — has been walked since the 9th century and now receives over 350,000 pilgrims annually.
+The Camino Francés (the French Way — 780km from Saint-Jean-Pied-de-Port, 30–35 days) passes through Pamplona, Burgos and León.
+The shortest segment that awards the Compostela certificate: the last 100km from Sarria to Santiago (4–5 days).
+For Australian visitors, the Camino Portugués (the last 115km from Tui, 5–6 days, flatter) is the most practical short Camino.

 Walking · Last 100km from Sarria · Year-round